Carers & coronavirus

 What is the latest advice for unpaid carers?

-The government has recently published (8 April) some specific guidance for carers of friends or family during the coronavirus outbreak.
-If you are caring for someone who is deemed to be extremely vulnerable, take extra precautionary measures by only providing essential care and ensure you follow the NHS hygiene advice for people at higher risk.
+If you are caring for someone who is deemed to be extremely vulnerable, take extra precautionary measures by only providing essential care and ensure you follow the NHS hygiene advice for people at higher risk (or NHS Inform in Scotland).

 If you are providing essential care, it is vital to stop and self-isolate if you start having symptoms of COVID-19 – these include a loss of smell and taste or the more commonly known symptoms of a persistent cough or fever.

-No matter where you are based in the UK, if you have symptoms of coronavirus you can request a test to see if you have the virus for yourself or on behalf of someone you care for – see this NHS page for more details.
+No matter where you are based in the UK, if you have symptoms of coronavirus you can request a test for yourself, to see if you have the virus, or on behalf of someone you care for – see this NHS page for more details.
 In England and Scotland, you can also be prioritised for testing as a recognised key worker if you are an unpaid carer.

-The government advises the public to consider wearing face coverings in enclosed public spaces where you may be more likely to come into contact with people you do not normally meet.
+All governments across the UK advise the public to consider wearing face coverings in enclosed public spaces, where you may be more likely to come into contact with people you do not normally meet.

 Carers in Scotland can request personal protective equipment (PPE) to support their caring role.
 The Scottish Government has provided guidance for carers on what PPE is needed and when.
-In the first instance, you should contact your local carers centre – use our directory to find your nearest centre.
+To access PPE, in the first instance, you should contact your local carers centre – use our directory to find your nearest centre.
+See this video for guidance on how to wear PPE.

 Click on the links below for further information on: